Monotone Equilibrium in Matching Markets with Signaling: Stronger monotone CSE

 Corollary \ref{corollary_monotone_belief} above shows the equivalence between Criterion D1 and the stronger monotonicity of $\mu $ in the entire $ S $.
 The stronger monotonicity of $\mu $ implies that for any $s$ in the interval of off-path sender actions induced by the discontinuity of $\sigma $ at an interior sender type $z$, the support of $\mu (s)$ is a singleton and it is $\{z\}.$ This implication is satisfied if and only if $\mu $ satisfies Criterion D1 given the monotone-supermodular condition for the sender's utility.
 Cho and Sobel monotonicity of $\mu $ does not lead to this implication although any belief function $\mu $ that passes Criterion D1 satisfies Cho and Sobel monotonicity.\footnote{ Suppose that an action $s$ is chosen by some sender type $z$ on the equilibrium path.
 Cho and Sobel monotonicity means that a receiver should believe that $s^{\prime }>s$ is not chosen by a lower sender type than $z$.}

-\begin{corollary} According to Proposition \ref {theorem_monotone_belief}, the support of the belief $\mu (s)$ conditional on $s\notin $ range $\sigma $ is a singleton if it passes Criterion D1.
-This implies that if the unique type in the support of the belief $\mu (s)$ is weakly worse off by deviating to $s\notin $ range $\sigma ,$ any other type is strictly worse off with the same deviation. \end{corollary}
+\begin{corollary} According to Lemma \ref {theorem_monotone_belief} in the appendix, the support of the belief $\mu (s)$ conditional on $s\notin $ $\sigma (Z)$ is a singleton if it passes Criterion D1.
+This implies that if the unique type in the support of the belief $\mu (s)$ is weakly worse off by deviating to $s\notin $ $\sigma (Z),$ any other type is strictly worse off with the same deviation. \end{corollary}

 The proof of Corollary \ref{corollary_monotone_belief1} is straightforward, so it is omitted.
 Cho and Sobel monotonicity of beliefs (Cho and Sobel (1990)) is a partial implication of Criterion D1 but it is instrumental for the selection of a separating equilibrium as a unique D1 equilibrium: Among those who chose the same action, the highest sender type always has a profitable upward deviation given Cho and Sobel monotonicity, so a pooled action cannot be sustained in a D1 equilibrium.
 However, this argument does not apply if a receiver cannot reward such an upward deviation with a higher reaction when the upper bound of feasible reactions $T$ is too low.
-In this case, we can derive a unique D1 equilibrium using the stronger monotonicity of beliefs, which is the full implication of Criterion D1 and Lemma \ref {corollary_monotone_belief} and Corollary \ref{corollary_monotone_belief1} are crucial in deriving a stronger monotone equilibrium because of the possibility of bunching on the top.
+In this case, we can derive a unique D1 equilibrium using the stronger monotonicity of beliefs, which is the full implication of Criterion D1.
+Lemma \ref {corollary_monotone_belief} and Corollary \ref{corollary_monotone_belief1} are crucial in deriving a stronger monotone equilibrium because of the possibility of bunching on the top.